Receive my free lessons in your mailbox

 The best way to learn Italian is a combination of these tools:

-- “Ripeti con me!”, absolutely the best app to learn Italian
+- “Ripeti con me!”, is absolutely the best app for learning Italian

 - Pimsleur audio lessons, the best app to learn Italian for total beginners